The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 There isn’t particularly an “optimal” time to use Lucid Dreaming, as its really dependant on how you’re healing a fight.
 Depending on differing strategies, different people could need it at various places.
 With that being said, don’t hold Lucid for half of an encounter.
 Ideally you would want to get as many uses out of it as possible, while holding it when it is needed for a specific portion of the encounter.
 If you get an open spot to weave it, feel free.
 It’s really dependant on a person-to-person basis.

 Having problems regarding MP is often due to too many Succors.
 Succor is not very MP efficient, which is yet another reason to avoid using it if at all possible.
-The 1,300 MP cost is extremely significant especially if it is being spammed for AoE healing.
+The 1,300 MP cost is extremely significant especially if it is being spammed for AOE healing.

 Dissipation is also positive for MP management, as it results in a +300 MP gain on every usage.